amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 BOSTON, MASS.

-©CUG90807
+¬©CUG90807

-Permission to reprint certain poems in this book has been courteously granted by the editors of "The Crisis" and "The Liberator.î The author wishes to make acknowledgment of the thanks due to Professor Alain Leroy Locke, of Howard University, for helpful criticism.
+Permission to reprint certain poems in this book has been courteously granted by the editors of "The Crisis" and "The Liberator.‚Äù The author wishes to make acknowledgment of the thanks due to Professor Alain Leroy Locke, of Howard University, for helpful criticism.

 AUTHOR'S NOTE

 This book is the child of a hitter earth-wound.
-I sit on the earth and sing ó  sing out, and of, my sorrow.
+I sit on the earth and sing ‚Äî  sing out, and of, my sorrow.
 Yet, fully conscious of the potent agencies that silently work in their healing ministries, I know that God's sun shall one day shine upon a perfected and unhampered people.

 TO H. L. J.